Morebec/OrkestraMono/docs/ContributionGuide.md

 ```
 docs/ # Contains the documentation of Orkestra and this repository.
 components/ # Contains the different components of Orkestra
+docker/ # Contains some docker-compose files in order to ease the **development** of orkestra components.
 ```

 ### Development